-From ‘Audits’ on the homepage, select the ‘Users’ audit and then the Apps Tab
+In the Side Menu of GAT+ select the ‘Users’ audit and then the Applications Tab

-You can then search for any user, group or OU.
-This will list by email and name showing the number of apps each user has.
+You can then search for any user, group or OU to focus on a subset of users.
+This will list by email and name showing the number of apps each user has granted API access to.
 You can click on the Apps column heading to sort by the number of apps installed for each user.
-Click on the number in this column takes you directly through to the Apps audit listing all the apps for this user.
+Clicking on the number in this column takes you directly through to the Applications audit section to view further details.

 All other apps remain unclassified.

-The default policy setting is ‘Ban’, to make a ‘Trust’ setting press the trust button and it will become ‘Orange’ showing it is active.
-When the policy is set click ‘Save’ to have it enforced.
+The default policy setting is ‘Ban’.
+Select which users will be covered by this policy.
+When the policy is ready click ‘Save’ to have it enforced.

-Click the ‘-’ at the end of each individually named policy to remove that policy.
+To Remove a policy, click the ‘bin’ at the end of each individually named policy to remove that policy.